 I’ve learnt A LOT from TED talks over time.
 The acronym TED stands for Technology, Entertainment and Design.
 TED is a media organization that posts talks online for free distribution.
-It began in 1984 and started posting online in 2006.
+The media conferences began in 1984 and 2006, they started posting online for the world to view.
 These talks are designed to spread ideas which are worth knowing.
 The talks are given in 18 minutes or less.
 They must also be free from political and religious beliefs.

 Over time it expanded from technology, design and entertainment into talks in all disciplines without border.

-Frankly, it helps broaden your horizon, shows you what’s possible and propels you to think, which ultimately enlightens your worldview.
+Frankly, it helps broaden your perspective, shows you what’s possible and propels you to think, which ultimately enlightens your worldview.

 In 2009, TEDx started.
 X = independently organized TED talks.
 This way, these talks can be organized locally in every community(subject to TED’S licence) to spread ideas by speakers who are knowledgeable in that industry.